 Keep in mind that our sky chart covers a larger portion of sky than our charts usually do.
 The Great Square is so large that your hand can slip in between any two Great Square stars.
 Hold your hand at arm’s length whenever measuring distances on the sky’s dome.

 Focus on the top star of the Great Square on the above sky chart.
 If you look carefully, you’ll see the constellation Andromeda as two streamers of stars jutting up from this uppermost Great Square star.
-To me, the two streamers make the shape of a cornucopia or a bugle.
+The two streamers mimic the shape of a cornucopia or a bugle.

 Go to the second star upward on each streamer: Mirach and Mu Andromedae (abbreviated Mu on the sky chart).
 Draw an imaginary line from Mirach through Mu, going twice the Mirach/Mu distance.
 You’ve just landed on the Andromeda galaxy!